Belle of the Turf Stakes

 The Belle Of The Turf Stakes is a Gosford Racing Club Group 3 Thoroughbred quality handicap horse race for fillies and mares three-years-old and older, over a distance of 1600 meters at Gosford Racecourse, Gosford, Australia in December.
-The prize money for the event is A$200,000.

 History

-The race prior to 2012 was run in October.
+Prior to 2012 the race was run in October.
 The Gosford Racing Club moved the race to January, increasing the prize money to the race as well as the Gosford Cup and Takeover Target Stakes.

 For the 2017-18 season, the race was moved to December as part of the Central Coast Carnival.